 Starbucks is currently testing alternative materials to replace plastic straws completely as part of its goals to eliminate plastic straws by 2020 and to double the recyclability, compostability, and reusability of its cups and packaging by 2022.

-As a retailer, you can offer reusable bags for your customers or pledge to donate a small part of your profits to a related charity, for example.
+As a retailer, you can offer reusable or home compostable bags for your customers or pledge to donate a small part of your profits to a related charity, for example.
 Closely tie your initiatives to your retail sector, which will show your commitment to changing the industry — and the world — and gives customers a way they can also give back.